tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/对象操作_intl_en.md

 #### API description

-This API deletes multiple objects from a bucket in a single operation.
+This API is used to delete multiple objects from a bucket.

 #### Method prototype